 Federal prosecutors led by Judge Sergio Moro launched Lava Jato in March 2014, after the Finance Ministry’s intelligence unit discovered unusual bank transactions involving the state-owned oil company Petrobras.
 They suspected that Petrobras was accepting bribes from firms, including the construction giant Odebrecht, in exchange for contracts.

-According to the public prosecutor’s office, by December 2017 Lava Jato had resulted in accusations against almost three hundred people and nearly 180 convictions for crimes including corruption, abuse of the international financial system, drug trafficking, and money laundering.
+According to the public prosecutor’s office, by December 2017 Lava Jato had resulted in accusations against more than three hundred people and nearly 180 convictions for crimes including corruption, abuse of the international financial system, drug trafficking, and money laundering.
 Executives from both Petrobras and Odebrecht, including the latter’s former chief executive, Marcelo Odebrecht, were sentenced to jail time.
 Facing financial losses that stem in part from the probe, the two companies have laid off more than one hundred thousand employees.